Lecture notes on ridge regression: Degrees of freedom

 \section{Degrees of freedom}

-The degrees of freedom consumed by ridge regression is calculated.
-The degrees of freedom may be used in combination with an information criterion to decide on the value of the penalty parameter.
-Recall from ordinary regression that:
+The degrees of freedom consumed by the ridge regression estimator, which may aid in the choice of the value of the penalty parameter, is derived.
+A formal definition of the degrees of freedom, which can among others be found in \cite{Efron1986biased}, is